nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `edit 2` m/Go to Ralph's

-## Googling a Task or Phrase: `google [INDEX] [KEYWORDS]`
+## Googling a Task or Phrase: `google`
+Format: `google [INDEX] [KEYWORDS]`
 > Googles the task name at the specified index or Googles the key words that the user enters.
+A user can additionally Google a task name by single clicking on a task.

 ## Clearing All Entries : `clear`
 Clears all tasks from the task manager.<br>